 Sawa Dee ! สวัสดี !

-I have selected for you amulets of excellent quality, rare and authentic sold at the right price.
+We are committed to providing you with excellent quality, rare and authentic amulets, sold at the right price.

 A few words about Thai Buddhist Amulets and Talismans.